kristianmandrup/frontpage-server/README.md

 It uses a very simple in-memory database, so if you restart the server or change the code, the data will reset.

+Furthermore, [Redis pub/sub subscriptions](https://medium.com/apollo-stack/graphql-subscriptions-with-redis-pub-sub-f636fc84a0c4#.19vxo3fgt) have been added.
+So you need to install and run a Redis DB server.

 ## Installation

 Clone the repository and run `npm install`